Pyprohly/reddit-api-doc-notes/docs/api-reference/modmail.rst

    "recentConvos","object","Other modmail conversations this user is involved in.
    An object mapping conversation ID36s to a permalink to other conversations.

-   The order of the keys in this mapping is significant.
+   The order of the keys in this mapping appears to be insignificant.
+The UI will sort by the `date` field before display.

-   This key is associated with the 'Recent Messages:' section in the UI.
+   The information in this field is associated with the 'Recent Messages (with user):' section in the UI.

    Sub-object fields: